Updated July 19, 2023

-Cloud Computing is divided into three types: SaaS, PaaS, IaaS.
-In terms of popularity, PaaS gains the most with 32 % in the year 2019 and expected to rise by 2020.
-SaaS gains the popularity of 27 % with IaaS with 12 %.
+Cloud Computing is divided into three types: SaaS, PaaS, and IaaS.
+In terms of popularity, Saas has gained the most, with 38.5 % in 2022, and is expected to rise by 2023.
+IaaS gains popularity by 22.2 %, with PaaS at 19.2 %.
 With these clouds, computing is becoming the key to end businesses.
 These three cloud computing techniques explain the best way of using the cloud in businesses.
-Where SaaS is the software platform available through the third party via the internet.
-PaaS is a model where a third-party provides hardware and software tools over the internet.
-The same is for IaaS where it is a cloud computing service where a user is billed on a “pay per use” scheme for using services such as storage, networking, etc.
+SaaS is the software platform available through a third party via the internet.
+PaaS is a model where a third party provides hardware and software tools over the internet.
+The same is for IaaS, a cloud computing service where a user is billed on a “pay per use” scheme for using services such as storage, networking, etc.

 Below are the top 9 differences between IaaS vs PaaS vs SaaS: